antaldaniel/reprex/content/event/2022-10-13_Bratislava/index.md

 ---
-title: Music and Creative Industry Indicators from Needs Assessment to Automated Production
+title: Music and Creative Industry Indicators from Needs Assessment to Automated Production, Bratislava, SK
 subtitle: Introducing the Open Policy Analysis Framework in the context of Slovak national cultural and creative industries policy framework

 categories: